 Because our products and services are complex, they have contained and may contain defects or errors that are not detected until after their commercial release and deployment by our customers.
 Defects or vulnerabilities may impede or block network traffic, cause our products or services to be vulnerable to electronic break-ins or cause them to fail to help secure networks.
+We are also susceptible to errors, defects or vulnerabilities that may arise at different stages in our supply chain and which are out of our control.
 Different customers deploy and use our products in different ways, and certain deployments and usages may subject our products to adverse conditions that may negatively impact the effectiveness and useful lifetime of our products.
 Our networks and products, including cloud-based technology and subscriptions, could be targeted by attacks specifically designed to disrupt our business and harm our reputation.
 We cannot ensure that our products will prevent all security threats.
 Because the techniques used by computer hackers to access or sabotage networks change frequently and generally are not recognized until launched against a target, we may be unable to anticipate these techniques.
-In addition, defects or errors in our FortiGuard security subscription updates or our FortiGate appliances could result in a failure of our FortiGuard security subscription services to effectively update end-customers' FortiGate appliances and cloud-based products and thereby leave customers vulnerable to attacks.
+In addition, defects or errors in our FortiGuard security subscription updates or our FortiGate appliances could result in a failure of our FortiGard security subscription services to effectively update end-customers' FortiGate appliances and cloud-based products and thereby leave customers vulnerable to attacks.
 Furthermore, our solutions may also fail to detect or prevent viruses, worms or similar threats due to a number of reasons such as the evolving nature of such threats and the continual emergence of new threats that we may fail to add to our FortiGuard databases in time to protect our end-customers' networks.
-Our FortiGuard or FortiCare data centers and networks may also experience technical failures and downtime, and may fail to distribute appropriate updates, or fail to meet the increased requirements of our customer base.
-Any such technical failure, downtime or failures in general may temporarily or permanently expose our end-customers' networks, leavi
+Our FortiGuard or FortiCare data centers and networks may also experience technical failures and downtime, and may fail to distribute appropriate updates, or fail to meet the increased requirements of o